digideskio/guidebook/guidebook/collaborative_design_workflows.md

 </li></ul>
 </li></ul>
 <p>You will probably not want to go through the hassle of configuring a server with version control software; it most cases it is probably the most practical to choose a hosted service.
 </p><p>The other choice is between distributed and centralised, IEHO distributed versioning is more suited to dealing with cultural artefacts than centralised versioning; it allows and even promotes variation between different copies of the same repository.
-This might be unhandy sometimes with computer software&mdash;with cultural artefacts it is the way go to achieve the pluriformity and personality we associate with culture in the first place.
+This might be unhandy sometimes with computer software—with cultural artefacts it is the way go to achieve the pluriformity and personality we associate with culture in the first place.
 </p><p>Simon Pascal Klein shows how to use GitHub to fork the OpenBaskerville project, which is as trivial as geek gets, @ <a title="http://klepas.org/openbaskerville/#using-git" class="external free" href="http://klepas.org/openbaskerville/#using-git">http://klepas.org/openbaskerville/#using-git</a>
 </p><p>In a rather spectacular turn of events (at least in my mind) GitHub recently implemented UFO support, including visual diffs: <a title="http://github.com/rbmntjs/open-baskerville/commit/c5b3322fb49baa3104363ca98546c684d940c0ef" class="external free" href="http://github.com/rbmntjs/open-baskerville/commit/c5b3322fb49baa3104363ca98546c684d940c0ef">http://github.com/rbmntjs/open-baskerville/commit/c5b3322fb49baa3104363ca98546c684d940c0ef</a>
 </p><p>And visualisations of UFO typefaces: